SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/brick.md

 ===

-Rearrange the data for vizualization as a time series.
+Rearrange the data for visualization as a time series.